JeongHyunJin/Pix2PixHD/Readme.md

 <br/>

-   You can train the model with additional options as below:
+   You can train the model with manually modified options as below:

       python3 Pix2PixHD_Train.py \
       --dataset_name 'EUV2Mag' \